-I was trying to burn an iso image file to my USB stick by Mac OS Disk Utiliy.
-But Disk Utiliy failed to burn and give me an error: "Restore Failure Could not validate source - invalid Argument".
+I was trying to burn an ISO image file to my USB stick by Mac OS Disk Utility.
+But Disk Utility failed to burn and give me an error: "Restore Failure Could not validate source - invalid Argument".

-After googling the issue, I found that the error is caused by imcompatible image file formats.
+After googling the issue, I found that the error is caused by incompatible image file formats.
 Disk Utility expects Apple Disk Image, including the

 Universal Disk Image Format (UDIF) and the

 New Disk Image Format (NDIF), while the format of ISO image file is

 Following is a list of Apple disk image formats, according to man page of

 UDRW - UDIF read/write image UDRO - UDIF read-only image UDCO - UDIF ADC-compressed image UDZO - UDIF zlib-compressed image UDBZ - UDIF bzip2-compressed image (Mac OS X 10.4+ only) UFBI - UDIF entire image with MD5 checksum UDRo - UDIF read-only (obsolete format) UDCo - UDIF compressed (obsolete format) UDTO - DVD/CD-R master for export UDxx - UDIF stub image UDSP - SPARSE (grows with content) UDSB - SPARSEBUNDLE (grows with content; bundle-backed) RdWr - NDIF read/write image (deprecated) Rdxx - NDIF read-only image (Disk Copy 6.3.3 format) ROCo - NDIF compressed image (deprecated) Rken - NDIF compressed (obsolete format) DC42 - Disk Copy 4.2 image

 Firstly I attempted to convert the ISO file to a

 $ hdiutil convert -format UDRW -o /path/to/dest.img /path/to/original.iso

 .img file using Disk Utility, but the burning still failed with "Could not validate source" error.